Horoscope Today, August 26: Check Tarot Readings For Your Zodiac

 7. LIBRA (Sept 23 - Oct 22)

-Tarot Card – 5 of Wands – Be clear with your communication otherwise there will be disturbances in your life.
+Tarot Card – 5 of Wands – Be clear with your communication otherwise there will be disturbance in your life.
 Team work will be little painful with different thought process so stay calm and let other people speak.
-Emotionally let go of things.
-Take some rest.
+Emotionally let go things.
+Take some rest

 Lucky Color – Blue